It’s safe to say we all knew sales tax would hit ecommerce someday. Well, someday was June 18, 2018, thanks to the Wayfair ruling.

 Keep in mind that Amazon charges 2.9% of each transaction in order to collect sales tax.
 The alternative many sellers have turned to is simply not to collect sales tax from your Amazon customers and pay out of your profits instead.

-Clearly, sales tax compliance is not profitable; sellers may choose to focus on revenue-generating activities and hand-off the tedium to a tax professional or a software program.
+Clearly, sales tax compliance is not profitable; sellers may choose to focus on revenue-generating activities and hand-off the tedium to a tax professional or an amazon seller accounting software program.